 Take part in our digital media-related trips to broaden your experience of the industry.
 Most recently we've visited the BVE trade show at London's Excel Arena, as well as Cambridge Science Festival talks on technology.

-For more information on how to prepare and submit your portfolio please visit our portfolios and interviews page, or go straight to the detailed guidance for BA (Hons) Digital Media portfolios.
+For full information on how to prepare and submit your portfolio please visit our Cambridge School of Art portfolios page.

 Our published entry requirements are a guide only and our decision will be based on your overall suitability for the course as well as whether you meet the minimum entry requirements.
 Other equivalent qualifications may be accepted for entry to this course, please email email@example.com for further information.